Frequently Asked Questions

 Can I start taking classes in any term?

-Fall is the natural entry point.
+Fall is the natural entry point for students who meet all prerequisites.
 See our

 course schedules for more details.

 Are your programs theoretical, in the mathematical

 Our MS program in Applied Statistics and our advanced, graduate,

 certificate program in Lean Six Sigma are both very